 - Assisted with installation of solar panel in Sweetings Cay to power an AquaBoy Pro II water system

-- Our RescUAV team has mapped over 4,500 hectares and taken 44,000 pictures in Grand Bahama and over 1,000 hectares and 8,900 images in Abaco which have been shared with local officials to help them better assess damage.
+- Our RescUAV team mapped over 4,500 hectares and took 44,000 pictures in Grand Bahama and over 1,000 hectares and 8,900 images in Abaco which were shared with local officials to help them better assess damage.